 Other Faculty with Teaching and Research Interests in International/Comparative Law

 Ricardo J. Bascuas has had extensive criminal law experience as a law clerk to a Federal Judge, in private practice and as an Assistant Federal Public Defender.
 He teaches International Criminal Law.

 Charlton Copeland served as a law clerk to Justices Richard J. Goldstone and Catherine O'Regan of the Constitutional Court of South Africa.
 His research interests include comparative constitutional law.

 Stephen M. Diamond teaches in the area of comparative regulation of food and beverage law, particularly contrasting U.S. and European Union approaches.

 A. Michael Froomkin is globally regarded as a leading expert on Internet law including the Internet's international implications and its governance, on which he has lectured and written extensively.
 He has served as an advisor to the U.N.'s World Intellectual Property Organization, and has taught International Law.

 Michael H. Graham received a master's degree in criminology from Cambridge University and a Fulbright Fellowship to conduct research on the English criminal trial system.
-He has written extensively on transnational litigation, and serves as director of the school's Summer Abroad Programs.
+He has written extensively on transnational litigation.

 Frances R. Hill received a Ph.D. from Harvard, having done extensive research on law and politics in Africa, and a J.D. from Yale and an M.A. in African history and politics from the University of Birmingham (England) as a Fulbright Fellow.
 She practiced in the D.C. and London offices of Jones Day and has written on cross-border transactions and cross-border philanthropy.
 She is the Director of our nationally ranked LL.M. program in Taxation.